Why does Tesla’s stock keep going up? Even investment experts are baffled

 But no one knows why.

 Usually, a good quarter wouldn’t have extended to such extraordinary stock gains four trading days on from the results.
-And as Barron’s points out, from a fundamentals perspective, the only materially significant news about Tesla this week came on Monday when Tesla battery partner Panasonic said utilization was improving, which is a sign battery costs are falling.
+And as Barron’s points out, from a fundamentals perspective, the only materially significant news about Tesla this week came on Monday when Tesla battery partner Panasonic said utilization was improving, which is a sign that battery costs are falling.
 Falling battery prices means lower costs, and thus higher margins, for Tesla.

 But a 20% stock jump on that news alone on Monday?
 And another 20% stock jump today (at the time of this writing) based on that news?
 It’s unlikely that is the sole catalyst.

 But what else could it be?
 MarketWatch points out that yesterday a small investment firm called ARK Invest went very bullish on the company, saying Tesla shares could be worth $7,000 each by 2024.
-Of course, ARK is a relatively small investment firm, meaning their prediction doesn’t carry the weight it would had it come from larger firms.
+Of course, ARK is a relatively small firm, meaning its prediction doesn’t carry the weight it would had it come from larger firms.

 So why is Tesla skyrocketing today still?
 The simple fact is no one really knows.
 But right now, Tesla investors are enjoying the ride.